 ZMB positions itself as a flexible partner for growing and multi-location practices that want hands-on revenue cycle support without the overhead of a large in-house billing team.

-R1 RCM is one of the largest enterprise revenue cycle management providers in the U.S., serving hospitals, health systems, and large physician groups.
-R1 combines analytics, automation, and dedicated billing teams to manage high-volume revenue cycles, complex denial resolution, and large-scale collections operations.
+R1 RCM is one of the largest pure-play revenue cycle management providers in the U.S., serving hospitals, health systems, and large physician groups.
+Headquartered in Utah, R1 combines analytics, automation, and dedicated billing teams to manage high-volume revenue cycles, complex denial resolution, and large-scale collections operations.
+It is widely recognized as a benchmark provider for enterprise RCM outsourcing and is often shortlisted by organizations seeking a services-led billing partner rather than a software vendor.

 Also Read: Medical Billing Company in Illinois – Why Experts Choose Us